 NC State’s attendance regulations state that full participation in class, laboratory periods, and examinations is expected of all students.
 A limited number of excused absences are allowed.
-Still, some students may experience absence from class due to a temporary or permanent medical condition.
+Some students may experience absence from class due to a temporary or permanent medical condition.
 On one hand, based upon either the medical documentation or the nature of the medical condition, it may be known before the semester begins that one or more absence could occur.
-On the other, some students could experience unexpected hospital or outpatient treatment, illness, pain, fatigue, severe anxiety, etc. Regardless of the student’s medical condition, the student remains responsible for fulfilling the essential requirements of the course, including meeting the faculty member’s attendance expectations.
+On the other, some students could experience unexpected hospital or outpatient treatment, illness, pain, fatigue, severe anxiety, etc. A modified attendence policy may be necessary; however, requesting to enroll in a seated course and have the attendance requirement waived is not reasonable.
+Regardless of the student’s medical condition, the student remains responsible for fulfilling the essential requirements of the course.

 Essential Course Requirements

 In every course, the instructor identifies and defines the essential course requirements and measures whether they have been met.
 In addition, the instructor determines the acceptable number of excused absences in light of these requirements.
 Generally, instructors clearly state essential course requirements and the course attendance policy on their syllabi.
-Instructors are neither expected to compromise the essential course requirements nor to fundamentally alter the course regardless of the student’s medical condition.
-If students need clarification or further information about essential course requirements or attendance policies, they should contact their instructor immediately.
+Instructors are neither expected to compromise the essential course requirements nor to fundamentally alter the course regardless of the student’s medical condition; however, instructors must consider the folowing questions to determine if attendance is essential: